- Campus Offices

 Since a charge of research misconduct, even if unjustified, may damage an individual's career, any allegation of research misconduct must be handled in an expeditious and confidential manner.
 It is of paramount importance that full attention be given to the rights of all individuals involved.

-The following is a link to UND's Policy on Ethical Conduct in Research, Scholarship, and Creative Activity:
+The following is a link to UND's Policy on Misconduct in Scholarship: